\"Writing.Com

 “My name’s, Jack,” I said sternly.
 “What can we do for you . . .
 Toby?”

 “Do?
 Nothing I suppose, unless you deliberately ignored the NO TRESPASSING sign back out on the highway there.
-Although when I took a look, it did appear as if someone had run it flat down.
+However, when I took a look, it did appear as if someone had run it flat down.
 So maybe you didn’t see it at all.”
 Toby reeked of unwholesome things: body odor, whiskey, cigarette smoke, and gum disease.
 He spoke with a kindly and happy expression, but it was so utterly unrelated to the mischief I saw in his eyes that the smile might as well have been painted on his face.
 Toby was a phony, a bum.
 I could spot them a mile away, and I wanted this one the hell out of my camp.

-“I didn’t see any sign,” I lied, and then saw Charlie give me a disgusted frown.
+“I didn’t see any sign,” I lied and then saw Charlie give me a disgusted frown.

-“What’s that suppose to mean?”
+“What’s that supposed to mean?”
 I asked.

 “It means you owe me a big favor, man.
 I tell you this, I will let you and the boy stay here a few days, but when I come to ask you a favor in return, you will grant it, deal?”